 Finding qualified linguists can be difficult—especially if you’re new to working with language support professionals.
 Sure, one could place an ad on job boards and newspapers but interviewing and selecting a linguist is a much different process than say, hiring an executive assistant.
 It’s also incredibly time-consuming.

-For most businesses, working with a language service company is your best bet.
+For most businesses, working with a language service company, such as a translation company, is your best bet.
 A language service company specializes in language and the talented professionals who provide these services.
 These kinds of companies have experience working with the diverse needs of language services in almost every industry imaginable.
 Besides, language service companies have access to talent and technology that their clients don’t.

 Beyond having access to seasoned interpreters and translators who speak hundreds of languages, we have experience placing this talent within the right industry.
-Our company takes great care of providing customized support to our clients’ diverse needs including remote interpretation, in-person linguistic support, and industry-driven translation.
+Our translation and interpretation services company takes great care of providing customized support to our clients’ diverse needs including remote interpretation, in-person linguistic support, and industry-driven translation.